$9.95 Flat Rate Shipping! | See Details

 This striking Frank Lloyd Wright Chauncey Williams House Wood Wall Medallion measures 6.5" x 30" x 0.5" depth and is created in laser cut cherry veneered MDF.
 Includes one sawtooth hanger and hardware.
 This Frank Lloyd Wright design is adapted from a fretwork front door grille in the Chauncey L. Williams House, River Forest, Illinois.
 Made in the USA.

-Please note: coupon discount offers, expedited shipping, and gift wrap are not applicable.
+Please note: Expedited shipping, and gift wrap are not applicable.
+Ships in 1-2 weeks.
 This panel can only be shipped Ground and within the contiguous United States.

 $9.95 Flat Rate Ground Shipping eligible within the contiguous U.S.